 - Securing dental bridges or cover dental implants.

 - Covering a tooth after a root canal procedure.

 As you can see, crowns are excellent options, cosmetically speaking, to assist in maintaining the beauty and integrity of your smile while preserving natural teeth and promoting better overall oral health.

 Dental bridges are used to replace gaps in your smile caused by one or more missing teeth.
 They serve many purposes that are beyond cosmetic in nature.
 Having a bridge prevents the shifting of teeth that can occur when one or more teeth are missing.
 As the remaining teeth shift into the now empty spaces, it creates an imbalance that can lead to gum disease or even TMJ.

 Dental bridges do so much more than fill in gaps in your smile, though.
-While certainly an important consideration, other factors may make you decide that this is the right choice for you.
+While certainly an important consideration, other factors may make you decide that this is the right choice for you, such as: